lancedb/lancedb-vercel-chatbot/README.md

 ## LanceDB on NextJS

-Since LanceDB contains a prebuilt Node binary, you must configure your next config to include the following (this is already done in this template):
+Since LanceDB contains a prebuilt Node binary, you must configure `next.config.js` to include the following (this is already done in this template):
 ```js
 /** @type {import('next').NextConfig} */
 module.exports = ({